youwol/co-lab/assets/doc.tutorials.quick-tour.md

 *  Projects are the foundation for components, which are transformed through a pipeline.
    Pipelines are implemented using Python modules, and we demonstrated a generic one capable of publishing any type of web application.
 *  Projects can utilize the WebPM client to install dependencies dynamically.
-This client not only enables backends to be seamlessly integrated into your applications—opening up vast possibilities—but also offers a significant advantage in scenarios where dependencies are unknown in advance, such as in applications like
+It enables backends to be seamlessly integrated into your applications—opening up vast possibilities.
+Also, it offers a significant advantage in scenarios where dependencies are unknown in advance, such as in applications like
    <a href="/applications/@youwol/mkdocs-ts-doc/latest?nav=/tutorials/notebook" target="_blank">notebooks</a> or
    <a href="/applications/@youwol/gallery/latest?nav=/vs-flow" target="_blank">low-code environments</a>.